CalebGideon/16-bit-CPU/README.md

   <hr>

-   <p><b>Here we can see an active signal from the COPY opcode (More on the output singals from Control Unit later) When it becomes true, it sets the ROM to copy its contents over to RAM.
+   <p><b>Here we can see an active signal from the COPY opcode (More on the output signals from the Control Unit later) When it becomes true, it sets the ROM to copy its contents over to RAM.
 When off, it means that it will be sent to the rest of the CPU.
-The RAM_ON D Flip's 1/true signal as stated before, is sent through, and if so, instead resets the entire program when RAM reach's the copy instead.</b></p>
+The RAM_ON D Flip's 1/true signal as stated before, is sent through, and if so, instead resets the entire program when RAM reaches the copy instead.</b></p>

   <h4><b>Control Unit (CU)</b></h4>